 - Thoughts about death or suicide

-Strategies For Reducing Tiredness
+Strategies for Reducing Tiredness

-- Take medications at night: Unless your doctor specifically instructs you to take the medication in the morning or afternoon, wait until bedtime.
+- Take medications at night.
+Unless your doctor specifically instructs you to take the medication in the morning or afternoon, wait until bedtime.
 Taking your antidepressant at night may help you fall asleep more easily and get enough rest to feel more alert during the day.

-- Give it time: This may be hard to do, but waiting it out may result in reduced symptoms.
+- Give it time.
+This may be hard to do, but waiting it out may result in reduced symptoms.
 Side effects from an antidepressant usually fade over time as your body adjusts to the medication.

 Seek Mental Health Treatment